kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	:width: 600px
 	:scale: 100

-	An interaction plot for the example where there is significant interaction.
+	An interaction plot for the example where there is significant interaction

 The lack of parallel lines is a clear indication of interaction.
 The temperature effect is stronger at high levels of :math:`S`, and the effect of :math:`S` on conversion is also greater at high levels of temperature.
 What is missing is an interaction term, given by the product of temperature and substrate.
-We represent this as  :math:`T \times S`, and call it temperature-substrate interaction term.
+We represent this as  :math:`T \times S` and call it the temperature-substrate interaction term.

 This interaction term should be zero for systems with no interaction, which implies the lines are parallel in the interaction plot.
 Such systems will have roughly the same effect of :math:`T` at both low and high values of :math:`S` (and in between).
 So then, a good way to quantify interaction is by how different the main effect terms are at the high and low levels of the other factor in the interaction.
 The interaction *must* also be symmetrical: if :math:`T` interacts with :math:`S`, then :math:`S` interacts with :math:`T` by the same amount.

-:math:`T` interaction with :math:`S`:
+We can quantify the interaction of our current example in this way.
+For the :math:`T` interaction with :math:`S`:

 	-	Change in conversion due to :math:`T` at high :math:`S`: :math:`89 - 81 = +8`
 	-	Change in conversion due to :math:`T` at low :math:`S`: :math:`79 - 77 = +2`
 	-	The half difference: :math:`[+8 - (+2)]/2 = \bf{3}`

-:math:`S` interaction with :math:`T`:
+For the :math:`S` interaction with :math:`T`,

 	-	Change in conversion due to :math:`S` at high :math:`T`: :math:`89 - 79 = +10`
 	-	Change in conversion due to :math:`S` at low :math:`T`: :math:`81 - 77 = +4`